filip-koska/strqueue/README.md

 # strqueue
 An API for a set of C-string queues.
-2nd project for the advanced C++ programming course.
+2nd project for the advanced C++ programming course at MIM UW.